 Religious buildings, associated with the main squares, constitute a system of landmarks in the urban fabric, characterized by its homogeneity.
-The symbol of the city of Camagüey is the clay pot or tinajón, used to capture rain water and keep it fresh.
+The use of truncated pilasters at the entrance gates and of clay vessels for water storage are features that identify Camagüey's domestic architecture.

 Architectural values are associated with typical domestic architectural typologies and the use of consistent construction materials and techniques, especially the extended use of earthen components, which reveal influences from Andalusia.

 The Historic Center continues to act as the city core and the place for social and cultural activities, which reflect a rich intangible heritage.